Anahita-09/Meet-Ana/README.md

 Hi!
 Welcome to my first portfolio website.
 I built this website to showcase my projects, awards, interests and activities.
 It also includes my song covers and my favorite anime & dramas.
-(The song covers are the art I made for this website and the journal for it is at the end of the READ.me)

 # Coolest Feature
 My About page includes a very cool backpack feature (inspired by Jana).
-When you click on the backpack displ, items appear and clicking item shows a description of it.
+When you click on the backpack displ, items appevar and clicking item shows a description of it.

 # Landing page
 The home page is custom made on canva and it has a beautiful background in the back.